-Before and during the election period:

-- □ Have you appointed an election agent? - □ Have you provided the election agent with any funds for expenditure prior to his/her appointment?

-□ Have you a spending assignment agreement in writing with your party (if applicable)?

-□ Have you notified the returning officer of who your election agent is?

-□ Have you received a donation in excess of €100?
+Be Before and during the election period: Have you appointed an election agent?
+Have you provided the election agent with any funds for expenditure prior to his/her appointment?
+Have you a spending assignment agreement in writing with your party (if applicable)?
+Have you notified the returning officer of who your election agent is?
+Have you received a donation in excess of €100?
 If yes, have you opened a political donations account?

-- □ Have you checked the guidelines to ensure you do not accept prohibited donations? - □ If you have received a prohibited donation have you notified the Standards Commission and/or returned this donation? - □ Are you keeping a record of your election expenditure including invoices, vouchers or receipts in excess of €126.97?

-After the election period:

-□ Have you checked the deadline to file your returns with the Commission?

-\\\\If not elected: you are required to furnish both a donation statement and an election expenses statement by 19 July 2019

-\\\If elected: you are required, at this time, to submit only an election expenses statement by 19 July 2019.
-Donation statements for all of 2019 must be filed by the deadline for MEPs of 31 January 2020.
+Have you checked the guidelines to ensure you do not accept prohibited donations?
+If you have received a prohibited donation have you notified the Standards Commission and/or returned this donation?
+Are you keeping a record of your election expenditure including invoices, vouchers or receipts in excess of €126.97? Αf ter the election period: Have you checked the deadline to file your returns with the Commission?
+If not elected: you are required to furnish both a donation statement and an election expenses statement by xx xxxxx 2024 If elected: you are required, at this time, to submit only an election expenses statement by xx xxxxx 2024.
+Donation statements for all of 2024 must be filed by the deadline for MEPs of 31 January 2025.

-□ Have you received all invoices from suppliers within 45 days of the end of the election period (i.e. 8 July 2019)?

-- □ If a bank account was opened, have you included the relevant statements? - □ When completing the forms have you and your qualified witness signed in the proper places (where highlighted)? - □ Have you taken note that 19 July 2019 is the last day for completed forms and supporting documentation to reach the Standards Commission?

-If you have any queries please refer to the guidelines and/or contact the Standards Commission.
+Have you received all invoices from suppliers within 45 days of the end of the election period (i.e. xx xxxxx 2024)?
+If a bank account was opened, have you included the relevant statements?
+When completing the forms have you and your qualified witness signed in the proper places (where highlighted)?
+Have you taken note that xx xxxxx 2024 is the last day for completed forms and supporting documentation to reach the Standards Commission? • you have any queries, please refer to the guidelines and/or contact the Standards mmission.
 We will be pleased to assist you.